Inside: Tips, demos, hacks, videos, and examples for teaching Spanish online.

 - AnneMarie Chase has a really helpful quick quiz doc you can copy and use with readings, videos, and more.
 The link also includes a really, really helpful post on Google Forms as quizzes and how to embed from YouTube or other places.

 - You can use the extension Flubaroo to help grade your students through a Google form.
 The teacher completes the form as an answer key, and Flubaroo will grade it for you and email the results to you.

-As I said in my post showcasing Videos and Damos of Spanish teachers in their classroom: I want to give a huge shout-out to all the amazing teachers who have created video of their classes.
+As I said in my post showcasing Videos and Demos of Spanish teachers in their classroom: I want to give a huge shout-out to all the amazing teachers who have created video of their classes.
 It’s not easy.
-(Only thoughtful/supportive comments allowed.
+Only thoughtful/supportive comments allowed!

-Here are some tips on planning your classes and shifting the mindset to online:
+Below you can watch videos with more tips and demos on planning your classes and shifting to online: